d11wtq/gentoo-packer/README.md

 ## What's installed?

-Short answer, nothing that's not in the stage3 + genkernel + grub2 +
+Short answer, nothing that's not in the stage3 + grub + gentoo-sources.
-gentoo-sources.

 In reality, the following things are also installed for Vagrant to work: